Small Bowel Bacterial Overgrowth

 • Working with a dietitian

-• Following a special diet, such as a carbohydrate-restricted diet
+• Following a special diet, such one that limits carbohydrates

 • Taking probiotics